shivakumarsakara/shivakumarsakara/README.md

 ## Hi there Shiva Kumar👋

-## **shivakumarsakara/shivakumarsakara** is a passionate Data Analyst
+## **shiva kumar** is a passionate Data Analyst

-Here are some ideas to get you started:
+from Hyderabad
+- Engineering (ECE)
 - 🔭 I’m currently working on SEO
 - 🌱 I’m currently learning Data Analystics
 - 🤔 I’m looking for help with SQL
-- 💬 Ask me about ...
+- 💬 Ask me about SEO
 - 📫 How to reach me: www.linkedin.com/in/shivakumarsakara2906
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Playing Chess & Vollyball
 -->